alreich/abstract_algebra/docs/definitions.rst

       </p>

-The assumptions made above are exactly those that make up the definition of a Group.
+The assumptions made above are precisely those that make up the definition of a Group.

-Note that cummutability was not necessary to solve the equation, and so it is not required of a Group.
+Note that cummutativity was not necessary to solve the equation, and so it is not required of a Group.

 Vector Spaces and Modules